NeWildeSache/MoSD-Exam/README.md

-# Management Of Scientific Data - Exam Project
+# Management Of Scientific Data - Exam Project (archived repository)

 This is an Exam-Project for the university course _Management of Scientific Data_ at the Friedrich Schiller University in Jena.